aws-samples/amazon-workspaces-admin-module/README.md

 5. Generate your inventory by invoking `Get-WorkSpacesInventory -csv $true -region REGION-PLACEHOLDER`.
 See the **Usage** section for additional usage information.
 6. You pass the CSV generated in the previous step into the `Initialize-WorkSpacesReboot` cmdlet.
 If you would like to exclude WorkSpaces from the bulk report, simply update the CSV.
 To reboot the WorkSpaces in the CSV, invoke `Initialize-WorkSpacesReboot -csvPath ./WorkSpacesInventory.csv -region REGION-PLACEHOLDER`.
 See the **Usage** section for additional usage information.

-**Note** The reboot API call is optimized load each call to the maximum of 25 WorkSpaces.
+**Note:** The reboot API call is optimized load each call to the maximum of 25 WorkSpaces.
 If three API calls fail when calling either cmdlet, the call will exit.

 ## Security